PyChanyoung/Study/System Design/SystemDesign.md

 ## Persistent Storage

 Usually refers to disk, but in general it is any form of storage that persists if the process in charge of managing it dies.

+## Latency

+The time it takes for a certain operation to complete in a system.
+Most often measure is a time duration, like milliseconds or seconds.
+You should know these orders of magnitude:

+- Reading 1MB from RAM: 250us(0.25ms)
+- Reading 1MB from SSD: 1,000us(1ms)
+- Transfer 1MB over Network: 10,000us(10ms)
+- Reading 1MB from HDD: 20,000us(20ms)
+- Inter-Continental Round Trip: 150,000us(150ms)

+## Throughput

+The number of operations that a system can handle properly per time unit.
+For instance the throughput of a server can often be measured in requests per second (RPS or QPS).